Mariah Carey: 2015–2017: #1 to Infinity, television and film projects

 On February 3, 2017, Carey released the single "I Don't" featuring YG.
 Later that month, she voiced the Mayor of Gotham City in the animated film The Lego Batman Movie.
-In July 2017, Carey made a cameo in the comedy film Girls Trip, starring Queen Latifah, Jada Pinkett Smith, Regina Hall, and Tiffany Haddish.
-The same month, Carey embarked on a tour with Lionel Richie, titled, All the Hits Tour.
-Carey was also featured in the official remix for French Montana's single "Unforgettable", alongside Swae Lee.
-In October 2017, she released a new soundtrack single, "The Star", for the movie of the same name.
-Carey also developed an animated Christmas film, titled Mariah Carey's All I Want For Christmas Is You, for which she recorded an original song called "Lil' Snowman."
+In July 2017, Carey made a cameo in the comedy film Girls Trip and embarked on a tour with Lionel Richie, titled, All the Hits Tour.
+She was also featured in the official remix for French Montana's single "Unforgettable", alongside Swae Lee.
+In October 2017, Carey released a new soundtrack single, "The Star", for the movie of the same name.
+She also voiced a hen named Rebecca in the film.
+The song was nominated for the Best Original Song at the 75th Golden Globe Awards.
+Carey additionally developed an animated Christmas film, Mariah Carey's All I Want For Christmas Is You, for which she recorded an original song called "Lil' Snowman".
 The film was released direct-to-video on November 14, 2017.
-In the same month, Carey resumed her All I Want for Christmas Is You, a Night of Joy and Festivity concert series, which for the first time visited other countries including England and France.
 On December 31, 2017, Carey returned to perform on Dick Clark's New Year's Rockin' Eve after the technical difficulties that hindered her previous performance, in what The New York Times described as a "made-for-television act of pop culture redemption".